Priestomm/documentClassificator/README.md

 The purpose is to recognize and classify english documents labeled as **eng** and non english texts, which are labeled as **noteng**.

 N.B.
-- The repository contains both the jupyter notebook and the plain python.
+- The repository contains both the jupyter notebook and the plain python code.
-- You have to download the corpora used before running the code.

 ## Pipeline
 The classification process follows the pipeline listed below:
 - **Import** of English and NotEnglish corpora